-Discovery Scoring Systems Tenet Unacceptable - 1 Acceptable + 1 Good +2 Exemplary +3 Score 1.5 The Employment Specialist or a single qualified person provides all CE or SE employment phases.
-Discovery services are delivered by different personnel than people who provide the other CE or SE services.
-Discovery is delivered by someone who only provides CE or SE services.
-Discovery is delivered by the same person who provides the job development and job site training services.
-Discovery services are delivered by the same person who delivers all CE or SE services, including long-term support follow-along support.
+Discovery Sco Scoring Fidelity Systems Tenet Unacceptable - 1 Acceptable + 1 Good +2 Exemplary +3 Score 1.5 The Discovery services are Discovery is delivered Discovery is delivered Discovery services are Employment delivered by different by someone who only by the same person delivered by the same Specialist or a personnel than people provides CE or SE who provides the job person who delivers all single qualified who provide the other services. development and job CE or SE services, person provides CE or SE services. site training services. including long-term all CE or SE support follow-along employment support. phases.